tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 ## Hypertext Transfer Protocol
 Now let's talk about something that people actually call a protocol.
-Here's a simplified version of the Hypertext Transfer Protocol (HTTP)
+Here's a simplified version of the Hypertext Transfer Protocol (HTTP).

+Why we need HTTP

 ### Highly simplified specification
 HTTP is a way of exchanging information between a web browser and a web server.